Featured on Miss604 on August 29, 2019. Read original article here: 5 Reasons to Climb the Coquitlam Crunch

 High intensity level: If you want to challenge yourself with stair repeats, this is the place.
 The Crunch now features two sets of stairs – 894 steps in total – for the ultimate cardio circuit workout.

-Moderate intensity level: Your other option is to climb just one set of stairs, totalling 300 continuous metres, and continue on to the steep trail that follows along the power lines up to Westwood Plateau.
+Moderate intensity level: Your other option is to climb just one set of stairs and continue on to the steep trail that follows along the power lines up to Westwood Plateau.
 This entire loop up to the top and back down to the base is just under 5 kilometres and takes approximately 1-1.5 hours to complete.

 No matter your choice, you’ll feel the burn!